Wayne Cashman: Playing career

-After his retirement as a player, Cashman served in several coaching positions, including five seasons as an assistant coach for the New York Rangers and four for the Tampa Bay Lightning as an assistant coach.
+Coaching career

+After his retirement as a player, Cashman went into business for himself.
+However when his old teammate Phil Esposito became general manager of the New York Rangers he hired Cashman as a scout.
+Then when the Rangers fired their head coach Esposito had Cashman help coach the team, and subsequently when they hired their new head coach Tom Webster he asked Cashman to stay on as an assistant, which he did for five seasons.
+He then served four years as an assistant for the Tampa Bay Lightning.
 He was appointed head coach of the Philadelphia Flyers for the 1997-98 season and held that post for 61 games until he was replaced by Roger Neilson; he served thereafter as the team's assistant coach.
 He was also on the coaching staff of Team Canada in the 1998 Olympics in Nagano, Japan, as an assistant to Marc Crawford.
-He was an assistant coach with the Bruins from 2001 until 2006.
+He then returned to Boston as an assistant coach with the Bruins from 2001 until 2006.